Bitwarden Statement on Checkmarx Supply Chain Incident

 The Bitwarden security team identified and contained a malicious package that was briefly distributed through the npm delivery path for @bitwarden/cli@2026.4.0 between 5:57 PM and 7:30 PM (ET) on April 22, 2026, in connection with a broader Checkmarx supply chain incident.

-The investigation found no evidence that end user vault data was accessed or at risk, or that production data or production systems were compromised.
+The investigation has currently found no evidence that end user vault data was accessed or at risk, or that production data or production systems were compromised.
 Once the issue was detected, compromised access was revoked, the malicious npm release was deprecated, and remediation steps were initiated immediately.

 The issue affected the npm distribution mechanism for the CLI during that limited window, not the integrity of the legitimate Bitwarden CLI codebase or stored vault data.